eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- Previous experience with extrinsic calibration of at least two of the following sensors: RGB Camera, ToF Camera, Lidar, Odometry, IMU
 	- Understanding of standard camera calibration methods
 	- System level understanding of how calibration affects robot performance
++ We preferred students experienced in the use of ROS (Robot Operating System) and simulation engines such as Unity3D and Unreal Engine 4.
 + skill set:
 	- BLAH.
 + skill set: